ehusted01/reef/README.md

 - Make a report following these guidelines: https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines
 - Include a screenshot and a brief description of the actions you took and why it didn't work the way you intended.
 - Add it to our issue tracker: https://github.com/WednesdayWolf/reef/issues

-## Operational Use Cases ##
-- User can gain a fish from having less app usage between sessions
-- User can lose a fish from having more app usage between sessions

 ## Project Structure ##